Sarah Gille: Research

 Gille's research centers on the Southern Ocean where she works on air-sea exchange and historical changes in climate in the region.
 Gille uses floats to study the movement of water masses in the Southern Ocean, and combined data from the 1990s in the Southern Ocean with historical data to identify warming at mid-depths that was concentrated within the Antarctic Circumpolar Current.
 Gille's research includes measuring winds from space using the QuickSCAT platform, and assimilating tracer and float data from the Southern Ocean into global models.

-As of December 2021, Gilles remained a principal investigator of the historically NSF-funded "Diapycnal and Isopycnic Mixing Experiment in the Southern Ocean" (DIMES), a field program of the United States and the United Kingdom to measure isopycnal (horizontal) and diapycnal (vertical) mixing of the waters of the Southern Ocean, along with studying the tilting isopycnals of the Antarctic Circumpolar Current.
+As of December 2021, Gille remained a principal investigator of the historically NSF-funded "Diapycnal and Isopycnic Mixing Experiment in the Southern Ocean" (DIMES), a field program of the United States and the United Kingdom to measure isopycnal (horizontal) and diapycnal (vertical) mixing of the waters of the Southern Ocean, along with studying the tilting isopycnals of the Antarctic Circumpolar Current.
 "Tilting isopycnals" refer to oceanic water masses with the same density that tilt or slope with depth.
 In the ocean, the density of water changes due to variations in temperature and salinity, leading to the formation of surfaces of constant density, known as isopycnals.
 Tilting isopycnals indicate a change in the density structure of the ocean and can have an impact on ocean circulation and the transport of heat, salt, and other properties.
-As of December 2021, Gilles was also a process studies investigator at the Southern Ocean Carbon and Climate Observations and Modeling project (SOCCOM), which aims to characterize the Southern Ocean's influence on global climate.
+As of December 2021, Gille was also a process studies investigator at the Southern Ocean Carbon and Climate Observations and Modeling project (SOCCOM), which aims to characterize the Southern Ocean's influence on global climate.
 SOCCOM is based in the High Meadows Environmental Institute (previously the Princeton Environmental Institute) at Princeton University and funded by the National Science Foundation.